 Here’s what I mean.

 At all times, we are on a continuum of change.
 The continuum has a clearly identifiable starting point: What Is.
 This is where we are right here, right now.
 This is the situation at hand.
 This is the circumstance we’ve been dealt.
-These are the relationships we’re handling in this time moment.
+These are the relationships we’re handling in this moment.
 It’s all the things that just “are”.
-Good or bad, the hum-drum of your job, the mundane routine you survive each day, the environment where you work, the coworkers at your side, the space you inhabit, and the influence you bring to the table: What Is.
+Good or bad, the hum-drum of your job, the routine you survive each day, the environment where you work, the coworkers at your flanks, the space you inhabit, and the influence you bring to the table: What Is.

 Here’s what I think: When we stop actively thinking and working toward What Could Be, we insult ourselves and fail our organization.

 God hasn’t called anyone to just maintain.
 God made you to improve something or some place.

 Apply this to parenting: You aren’t called to maintain children but to improve them.
 Apply this to your marriage: God didn’t call spouses to maintain each another but to improve one another.
 Apply this to your ministry: God never calls us to settle, relax, and maintain, He calls us to work, sweat, grow, and improve.
 In other words, aiming for What Could Be and diligently working to get there is what God expects.
 I’ll even go so far to say this: Are you settling for What Is?
 Then you need to return your paycheck!

 When we stop shooting for What Could Be, there is a downward spiral toward discouragement and ultimately failure.